 - The Alaska Native Tribal Health Consortium introduced dental therapists to Alaska’s tribal communities in 2004.
 The new providers were authorized in compliance with federal law and were the first such workers in the nation.

 - Minnesota in 2009 approved the nation’s first statewide legislation to authorize dental therapists.

-- Maine and Vermont enacted legislation in 2014 and 2016, respectively, authorizing dentists to hire dental therapists and the state is now working to implement the law and create a training program.
+- Maine enacted legislation in 2014 authorizing dentists to hire dental therapists, and the state is working to implement the law.

 - The Swinomish Indian Tribal Community, located in Washington state, hired a dental therapist in January 2016.

 - Oregon approved a pilot in February 2016 allowing two local tribes to hire dental therapists.

 - Vermont enacted legislation in June 2016 authorizing dental therapy.

 - Arizona enacted legislation in May 2018 that allows dental therapists to practice in the state.

 - Michigan enacted legislation in December 2018 authorizing dental therapy.

 More states—including Florida, Kansas, Massachusetts, New Mexico, North Dakota, Ohio, and Wisconsin—are considering dental therapy legislation, pilots, or other proposals to authorize midlevel providers.3